nielx/trac.fab/Readme.rst

 This repository contains the management tools to install and maintain Haiku's Trac installation.

 The current scripts are written for the 1.0.x branch.
-They have been tested with 1.0.1 and 1.0.13, and should theoretically work with versions in between.
+It has been tested with 1.0.13.
 But why would anybody want that?

+See the available files in the requirements directory for the supported versions.

 Bootstrapping a new installation
 --------------------------------